-Using any sort of discipline with a bunny is going to be hard as they often don't respond well.
-At worse you could make them antisocial or even aggressive towards you, at best you will be able to offer them some gentle guidance away from one activity to something more suitable.
+Using any sort of discipline with a bunny is going to be tricky as they often don't respond well to it.
+At best you will be able to offer them some gentle guidance away from one activity to something more suitable.
+At worst you could make them antisocial or even aggressive towards you.

 Offer calm but firm guidance as to what's acceptable

-If you think some gentle discipline could help control your bunnies behavior then we hope the advice in this guide to do this as kindly as possible is helpful.
+We hope the advice in this guide shows you how to do this as kindly as possible.

 Fortunately, there are a few things you can do that can help stop unwanted behavior and still leave you being the best of friends.

 Shouting or loud clapping should also be avoided.
-Bunnies have very sensitive hearing and loud noises can also trigger a fear response that will ultimately lead to timid or anti-social behavior.
+Bunnies have extremely sensitive hearing and loud noises can also trigger a fear response that will lead to timid or anti-social behavior.

 If this is having no effect, then you may want to try using some stronger methods of telling your bunny off.
 Why not try using a water mister, the cold mist will deter them without causing them harm.